shivannis/xandr-docs-public/xandr-docs/articles/industry-reference/introduction-to-video-inventory-and-formats.md

 ---
-title : Industry Reference -  Introduction to Video Inventory and Formats description : Learn about out-stream video, in-banner video, VAST, VPAID, MRAID and VMAP.
+title : Introduction to Video Inventory and Formats description : Learn about out-stream video, in-banner video, VAST, VPAID, MRAID and VMAP.
 ms.date : 10/28/2023
 ms.custom : industry-reference
 ---

-# Industry Reference -  Introduction to video inventory and formats
+# Introduction to video inventory and formats

 ## What is in-stream video?